ubaidsworld/ABoss_Assessment/README.md

    ```
 2. Connected Graphana datasource with promethus : `http://prometheus-server.monitoring.svc.cluster.local:9090`
 3. Implemented SSL using self signed mode of nginx for now.
+4. Added the automation of prometheus and Grafana installation in the CICD.